-M&A is short for Mergers and Acquisitions, i.e. buying other companies and potentially combining them with your existing business.
+M&A is short for Mergers and Acquisitions, for example buying other companies and potentially combining them with your existing business.
 Although Visma by no means is a financial investor, M&A is an important part of our expansive growth strategy.

 Soon Sindre found himself negotiating with potential investors.
 As it turned out, Visma ended up negotiating a PE ownership structure rather than a listing at the stock exchange.
 The new owners wanted growth, and by the time he finished the trainee program, Sindre had become Visma’s new M&A manager.

-Being 23 years old and going into negotiations with CEOs and Investment Bankers was a surreal experience, Sindre explains.
+Being 23 years old and going into negotiations with CEOs and Investment Bankers was a surreal experience.
 You really do have to rise to the challenge.
-The learning curve is steep, but it is an incredible thrill to get the chance to challenge yourself and excel at tasks you would have to wait half your career to even get a go at in other organizations.
+The learning curve is steep, but it is an incredible thrill to get the chance to challenge yourself and excel at tasks you would have to wait half your career to even get a go at in other organisations.

 The hunt for synergies

 When learning about M&A, you are bound to hear the word synergies thrown around quite a bit.
 Synergies, it might seem at times, are the M&A equivalent of the promised pot of gold at the end of the rainbow: Often sought for, but rarely observed.